 - Less than a minute later (half a kilometer) you will see a second blue sign for Huay Tung Tao Lake on the left side of the road.
 Immediately after the second sign, you will approach two white bridges; turn left at the second one.

 - Cross over the bridge and follow the road straight and then again as it makes a 90 degree right turn.
-You will approach a check point, at which you will pay a park fee of 20 baht per person.
+You will approach a checkpoint, at which you will pay a park entrance fee of 50 baht per person.

 - Continue straight and then turn right at the T-intersection.

-- Follow perimeter of lake.
+- Follow perimeter of the lake.
 Bear left at any forks.